 Chief Wallace Boden

-Eamonn Walker stars as Battalion Chief Wallace Boden, a fireman's fireman who is confronted by important personal decisions, in NBC's drama "Chicago Fire."
+Eamonn Walker stars as Battalion Chief Wallace Boden, a fireman's fireman on NBC's drama "Chicago Fire."
+As chief of the firehouse, it's Boden's job to keep everything in line and running smoothly.

 Walker is a talented, compelling performer known for his depth, integrity and ability to give life to the most layered of characters.
 He credits Sidney Poitier's performance in "In the Heat of the Night" as the inspiration that led him to become an actor.